kelseymorsebrown/jammming/README.md

 # jammming

-Spotify Playlist App for CodeAcademy
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) for CodeAcademy's [Create a Playlist App with the Spotify API](https://www.codecademy.com/projects/portfolio/jammming-react18) portfolio project.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+For an additional challenge, I chose to write it in TypeScript.

 ## Available Scripts